Join The Best Hacking Community Worldwide | Hack The Box

 WinPEAS - Finding PrivEsc Vectors

-(a privilege escalation enumeration script).
-Upload it via evil-winrm
+We run WinPEAS.exe (a privilege escalation enumeration script).
+Upload it via evil-winrm and execute.

 BloodHound helps us find privilege escalation paths in Active Directory.